jfeaver/dotfiles/README.md

   - ~/.omzshrc
   - ~/.vimrc
   - ~/.tmux.conf
+  - ~/.rvmrc
   - ~/.gemrc
+  - ~/.gitignore\_global

+3. Run `git config --global core.excludesfile ~/.gitignore_global` if you haven't already
-3. Run `./setup.sh` (Creates symbolic links from the home directory to the dotfiles directory)
+4. Run `./setup.sh` (Creates symbolic links from the home directory to the dotfiles directory)
-4. Change the zshrc theme to your own in `~/dotfiles/omzshrc`
+5. Change the zshrc theme to your own in `~/dotfiles/omzshrc`